 When an author retells the story from a poem, they have to decide whether to keep the poetry or to go to prose.
 Jo Ellen Bogart chose prose, which allowed her to emphasize the meditative aspects of the poem over the merry.
 The result is a peaceful, contemplative story that is true to the original, but is at the same time uniquely Bogart’s own.

 Sydney Smith’s water color and ink illustrations are perfect for Bogart’s take on the story.
-They remind me very much of the illustrations in John Rocco’s Blackout.
-Because both books take place at night, both use soft, muted colors.
-Blackout uses cool blues and grays.
-The colors in The White Cat and the Monk are warmer.
+Because the story takes place at night, Smith chose to use soft, muted colors.
+But rather than the cool blues and grays you might expect, the colors in The White Cat and the Monk are warmer.

 Other wordless pages later in the book reveal the manuscripts that the monk is studying.
 These pages are beautiful, bright, full of color.
 And if you look closely, you’ll see images of a white cat and a monk in the margins of the pages.